 A few boxes of sodium chlorate-based weedkiller, or a few litres of flammable varnish, are unlikely to need anything other than basic precautions such as a warning sign on the room or container in which they are stored.
-However, the storage and/or use of sizeable quantities of polystyrene pellets for packaging or significant quantities of highly flammable liquids stored in a warehouse will require more comprehensive information and notification to the fire and rescue service.
+However, the storage and/or use of sizeable quantities of polystyrene pellets for the packaging of retail goods purchased by customers or significant quantities of highly flammable liquids stored in a large builders' merchant will require more comprehensive information and notification to the fire and rescue service.

-Information to the emergency services
+Information to the fire and rescue services

-In addition to providing information to the fire and rescue service when dangerous substances are present in sufficient quantities to pose an enhanced risk, it will also be helpful to inform them of any short term changes that might have an impact on their firefighting activities; e.g. in the event of temporary loss of a firefighting facility and temporary alterations.
+In addition to providing information to the fire and rescue service when dangerous substances are present in sufficient quantities to pose an enhanced risk, it will also be helpful to inform them of any short term changes that might have an impact on their firefighting activities, e.g. in the event of temporary loss of a firefighting facility and temporary alterations.